tc10815/BronxZooGuide/readme.md

 ## 5. What technologies, APIs etc will you be using to develop this solution?
 Provide links and explanations.
 - Animal data will be stored locally and included in APK as an XML file
 - Images and audio files will be included in APK, although highly compressed
-- Some kind of tracking (probably Google Analytics)
+- Google Analytics
-- A Map API of some kind (for compasses and/or map)
+- Locations and electromagetic sensors
 - Sound Playing API...
 - Intents will be used to launch web browsers for sources and email if users want to submit information